ndim/weight-calendar-grid/README.md

   2. Optionally, type the marked values into some computer file.

-NOTE: The documentation is a bit out of date.

 To print a page, create a PDF file with `wcg-cli` and print that.

 Example for someone of 1.78m height and a weight of around 85kg: